tnkr-repos/html-css-js/layouts.md

         proportionally to the columns listed with fr units (equal fr values will allocate equal proportions, different fr values will grant different amounts of space to that column)
+    - For repeated values we can use `repeat()` function specifying the number and the size of columns/rows required
 ```html
 <div class=".grid-container">
     <div class="item-1">Item 1 Item 1 Item 1 Item 1</div>